zzazzcdts/stash-iwc-pyscraper/README.md

 - No dependency on a Chrome CDP.

 ## Pitfalls
-- Highly untested - It seems to work fine on my Stash instance and I haven't encountered any issues yet, but this should very much be considered untested.
+- Tested with a few dozen clips and haven't encountered any major bugs, but caveat emptor.

 ## Special thanks
 I'd like to thank the writers of the following scrapers on the CommunityScrapers git repository - their code has proven very useful in helping this come together: